mysterious-coding/base_entranced/README.md

 ####Team-joining password requirement
 You can prevent people from joining red/blue team if they do not have the correct password entered in their client (using `/password` command or setting through the GUI).
 Use `/g_requireJoinPassword 1` to establish the requirement, and use `/g_joinPassword "your_password_here"` to define the password.
 This could be useful for opening up private/pug servers to the public for spectating.

+####`/join`
+Clientside command.
+Use to join a specific class and team, e.g. `/join rj` for red jedi.

 ####`/help`
-Client command; displays some helpful commands that clients should be aware of (how to use /whois, /class, etc) as well as version number of currently-running server mod.
+Client command; displays some helpful commands that clients should be aware of (how to use `/whois`, `/class`, etc) as well as version number of currently-running server mod.

 ####`/serverstatus2`
 Client command; displays many cvars to the client that are not shown with basejka `/serverstatus` command.